gustke/Sensehat/Part-4.-Add-a-Map-to-Your-Dashboard.md

 In my bucket, the text that I copied looks like: https://groker.initialstate.com/api/events?accessKey=bqHk4F0Jj4j4M4CrhJxEWv6ck3nfZ79o&bucketKey=shwu1

 Your URL will have your accessKey and bucketKey.
 We need to add a stream name and value to the URL parameters to complete the URL.

-Add "&MapLocation=YOUR_COORDINATES_FROM_STEP1" to your URL (insert the coordinates from Step 1, no spaces and don't copy mine!!): https://groker.initialstate.com/api/events?accessKey=bqHk4F0Jj4j4M4CrhJxEWv6ck3nfZ79o&bucketKey=shwu1&MapLocation=35.925298,-86.8679478
+Add "&MapLocation=YOUR_COORDINATES_FROM_STEP1" to your URL

+**(insert the coordinates from Step 1, no spaces and don't copy mine!!)**

+Here's what mine looks like:
+https://groker.initialstate.com/api/events?accessKey=bqHk4F0Jj4j4M4CrhJxEWv6ck3nfZ79o&bucketKey=shwu1&MapLocation=35.925298,-86.8679478

 Paste your complete URL to the address bar of your browser and hit enter (or use the 'curl' command at a command prompt) to send your map coordinates to the stream, "MapLocation", in your new bucket.